Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 With the Cranberries she released Bury the Hatchet, which showcased a maturity of the group's sound.
 The album peaked at number one on both the Canadian Albums Chart, and on the European Top 100 Albums, but did not match the commercial success of the group's first two albums.
 The world tour has been her biggest ever, which started in April 1999 and lasted until July 2000.

 Bury the Hatchet was quickly followed by her fifth effort with the group, Wake Up and Smell the Coffee, released on 22 October 2001.
 On 15 December 2001, O'Riordan performed solo in the Vatican as part of the annual Vatican Christmas concert (Concerto di Natale) for Pope John Paul II.
 She sang "Analyse", "Panis angelicus", "Little Drummer Boy" and "Silent Night" with a 67-piece orchestra accompanying all artists.
 The show was broadcast to well over 200 million people around the world.

 On 7 February 2002, O'Riordan and the Cranberries announced in Dublin that they donated all the proceeds from their single "Time Is Ticking Out" to the Chernobyl Children's Project.
 She was accompanied at the Clarence Hotel by Ali Hewson, and its founder and executive director, Adi Roche.
 O'Riordan wrote and recorded the song in spring 2001 after seeing images shared with her by Hewson and Roche of children born with congenital anomalies and illnesses caused by the Chernobyl nuclear disaster of 26 April 1986.
 O'Riordan explained, "I had just given birth to my second child, a beautiful healthy little girl. [ ... ] I had spoken with Ali on the subject before this, but I was so moved, almost to tears, that I wrote Time Is Ticking Out".
 On 14 December 2002 she received a second invitation to perform at the Vatican Christmas concert.
 O'Riordan sang "Linger", "Happy Xmas (War Is Over)" and "Adeste Fideles".
 Dolores was supported by the Millennium Symphony Orchestra on the three songs, directed by Renato Serio, and also by the Summertime Gospel Choir on "Adeste Fideles".

 In June 2003, O'Riordan met AC/DC singer Brian Johnson when the Cranberries were playing concerts with AC/DC and the Rolling Stones on the latest leg of their Licks World Tour, and they considered the idea of working together.
 In mid-July 2003, the two friends started collaborating on material for a project that should have been the rock opera version of Helen Of Troy, based on the Greek mythology—with "rousing anthems, tender ballads and minimal dialogue".
-Johnson said he's been working on it for about seven years and that the musical to which O'Riodan would lend her voice was expected to feature many artists.
+Johnson said he's been working on it for about seven years and that the musical to which O'Riordan would lend her voice was expected to feature many artists.
 The $1.2 million production was initially to debut in March 2003 at the Van Wezel Performing Arts Hall in Florida.
 However, despite the pronouncement, the project was adjourned and Johnson expected it to be completed in late 2003 so that it could be played in London.